 If you have been advised to have a COVID test, you must stay at home until you have received a negative test result and your symptoms have gone.
 You can then return to work or school.
 This does not apply to those with diarrhoea and vomiting – in these cases a person must be symptom free for 48 hours before they return to work or school.

 If you test positive for COVID-19 (with an LFT or PCR test) you will be legally required to self-isolate, irrespective of your vaccination status or age, to break onward chains of transmission.
 Read more: I am a positive case | States of Guernsey - COVID-19 (gov.gg)

 If you require any further information about the process of getting tested we have more details on our testing webpage here: covid19.gov.gg/support/getting-tested

+If someone has, for example, a lingering cough, they should seek advice from a health practitioner before they return to work.
 This is good infection prevention control at any time, but is particularly important whilst the Bailiwick continues to manage the COVID-19 pandemic.
 Evidence proves that this advice could reduce the potential spread of respiratory illness by 60%.

-More information on the Emergency Department Charges can be found at https://gov.gg/EDCHARGES.
+Information on the Emergency Department Charges can be found at https://gov.gg/EDCHARGES.